holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ### 1.2 Responsibilities of Role-Filling

-As a Partner of the Organization, you have the following responsibilities for each Role that you are assigned to:
+As a Partner of the Organization, you have the following responsibilities for each Role that you are assigned to and agree to fill:

 #### 1.2.1 Processing Tensions

-You must monitor how your Role’s Purpose and Accountabilities are expressed, and compare that to your vision of their ideal potential expression, to identify gaps between the current reality and a potential you sense (each gap is a **_“Tension”_**).
-You must then try to resolve those Tensions by using the authorities and other mechanisms available to you under this Constitution.
+You are responsible for monitoring how your Role’s Purpose and Accountabilities are expressed, and comparing that to your vision of their ideal potential expression, to identify gaps between the current reality and a potential you sense (each gap is a **_“Tension”_**).
+You are also responsible for trying to resolve those Tensions by using the authorities and other mechanisms available to you under this Constitution.

 #### 1.2.2 Processing Purpose & Accountabilities

-You must regularly consider how to enact your Role's Purpose and each of your Role’s Accountabilities, by defining:
+You are responsible for regularly considering how to enact your Role's Purpose and each of your Role’s Accountabilities, by defining:

 - **(a)**	**_“Next-Actions”_**, which are actions you could execute immediately and that would be useful to execute immediately, at least in the absence of competing priorities; and
 - **(b)**	**_“Projects”_**, which are specific outcomes that require multiple sequential actions to achieve and that would be useful to work towards, at least in the absence of competing priorities.

 #### 1.2.3 Processing Projects

-You must regularly consider how to complete each Project you are actively working towards for your Role, including by defining any Next-Actions useful to move the Project forward.
+You are responsible for regularly considering how to complete each Project you are actively working towards for your Role, including by defining any Next-Actions useful to move the Project forward.

 #### 1.2.4 Tracking Projects, Next-Actions, & Tensions

-You must capture and track all Projects and Next-Actions for your Role in a database or similar tangible form, and you must regularly review and update that database to maintain it as a trusted list of the Role’s active and potential work.
-You must also track any Tensions you identify for your Role, at least until you process them into desired Projects or Next-Actions, or otherwise resolve them.
+You are responsible for capturing and tracking all Projects and Next-Actions for your Role in a database or similar tangible form, and for regularly reviewing and updating that database to maintain it as a trusted list of the Role’s active and potential work.
+You are also responsible for tracking any Tensions you identify for your Role, at least until you process them into desired Projects or Next-Actions, or otherwise resolve them.

 #### 1.2.5 Directing Attention & Resources

-Whenever you have time available to act in your Role, you must consider the potential Next-Actions you could efficiently and effectively do at that point in time, and execute whichever you believe would add the most value to the Organization from among that subset.
+Whenever you have time available to act in your Role, you are responsible for considering the potential Next-Actions you could efficiently and effectively do at that point in time, and executing whichever you believe would add the most value to the Organization from among that subset.

 ### 1.3 Authority to Act